followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/05 Data Binding/17 PHP Service.md

-DevExtreme provides the [DevExtreme-PHP-Data](https://github.com/DevExpress/DevExtreme-PHP-Data/blob/master/README.md) extension that implements data processing on a PHP server according to the protocol the **DataGrid** uses.
-To access the server from the client, configure the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) as described in the [Custom Sources](/Documentation/Guide/Widgets/DataGrid/Data_Binding/Custom_Sources/) article or use the [createStore](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/docs/client-side-with-jquery.md#api-reference) method.
-This method is a part of the [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md) extension.
+DevExtreme provides the <a href="https://github.com/DevExpress/DevExtreme-PHP-Data/blob/master/README.md" target="_blank">DevExtreme-PHP-Data</a> extension that implements data processing on a PHP server according to the protocol the **DataGrid** uses.
+To access the server from the client, configure the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) as described in the [Custom Sources](/Documentation/Guide/Widgets/DataGrid/Data_Binding/Custom_Sources/) article or use the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/docs/client-side-with-jquery.md#api-reference" target="_blank">createStore</a> method.
+This method is a part of the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md" target="_blank">DevExtreme.AspNet.Data</a> extension.
 The following code shows how to use this method.

 You should configure [remoteOperations](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/remoteOperations/) to notify the **DataGrid** that the server handles data.